 But what can you do?
 You can pull the covers up over your head and hope no one thinks to check on you until New Year's; or you can scroll through our handy guide of last-last-minute gift ideas!
 Who knows, you might be able to get out of your current predicament (mostly) unharmed by family and friends.

-Gift CardsYou can find an assortment of gift cards at any chain pharmacy or big box store these days.
-But maybe you don't live near a CVS, Duane Reade, Walgreens, Brooks, Walmart, Kinney, Target, Best Buy, Rexall, Vons, Ralphs, Eckerd, Doc's, Shaw's, Kerr, Laird's, Rite Aid, Safeway, Osco, Sav-On, Kmart, or Phar-Mor, that's understandable, because there are so few of those around.
+You can find a huge assortment of gift cards at any chain pharmacy or big box store these days, but if you don't live near a CVS, Duane Reade, Walgreens, Brooks, Walmart, Kinney, Target, Best Buy, Rexall, Vons, Ralphs, Eckerd, Doc's, Shaw's, Kerr, Laird's, Rite Aid, Safeway, Osco, Sav-On, Kmart, or Phar-Mor, that's understandable, because there are so few of those around.

 The Lottery Ticket

-But, if it's zero-hour, you can't afford to worry about the eye-rolling of whomever you'll be giving these hateful presents to!
+But, if it's zero hour, you can't afford to worry about the eye-rolling of whomever you'll be giving these hateful presents to!
 Better still, these little $1 lifesavers are available at almost every gas station, corner store, deli, bodega, and supermarket in the country.

-Now, to pull off giving lotto tickets, you have to remember to constantly remind the recipient that each ticket is a potential million-dollar gift.
+To pull off giving lotto tickets, you have to remember to constantly remind the recipient that each ticket is a potential million-dollar gift.
 That's what makes all the difference.
 With enough repetition of that theme, you might just be able to convince the recipient of it, too.
-And always, always make the comment "If you win, you have to split it with me!"
+And always make the comment "If you win, you have to split it with me!"
 Because, when they lose, it's a "funny" "joke," but if they win, it's a binding contract!

 This one requires you to at least have some wrapping paper (or the comics section from the Sunday paper).
 Just find something around your house that looks relatively new and cover it in paper.
-This one will only fail if: A) the person you're re-gifting to was the original gifter; B) you're so terrible at holidays that you don't even have wrapping paper around the house and you only read The New York Times (No comics section?!
+This one will only fail if: A) the person you're regifting to was the original gifter; B) you're so terrible at holidays that you don't even have wrapping paper around the house and you only read The New York Times (No comics section?!
 Not even on Sunday?!); or C) you're too selfish to part with anything you own.

 If you don't have wrapping paper, you could always just slap a bow onto the item.
 Of course, if you're not the type to have wrapping paper, what are the chances you have a bow?

-The "I swear I ordered it" Ploy
+The "I Swear I Ordered It" Ploy

 The Coupon Book

-You did it when you were five, now it's time to dust off this old chestnut to save your sorry skin.
+You did it when you were 5; now it's time to dust off this old chestnut once again to save your sorry adult skin.
 Grab some colored paper and some crayons and go to town.
 Might we suggest coupons for "One Hug" or "One Back Rub" or "One Night Where I Don't Come Home Smelling of Cheap Booze?"

-Find a charity and donate money in the giftee's name.
+Find a worthy charity and donate money in the giftee's name.
 Print out a card that says as much and stuff that into an envelope.
-Whether or not you actually donate or just print out a fake card is completely up to you, though everyone is familiar with "The Human Fund," so you're probably going to have to really pony up some bucks for a good cause.
+Whether or not you actually donate, or just print out a fake card is completely up to you.
+But everyone is familiar with "The Human Fund" by now, so you're probably going to have to really pony up some bucks for a good cause.

 Book a Vacation

 The beauty of giving the gift of a vacation is that you don't need anything to arrive in the mail!
 All you have to do is wrap up your giftee's swimsuit or a piece of luggage and put it under the tree.
-Upon opening something they already own, the confused (and slightly angry) look on their face will quickly melt into shrieks of joy once you explain "the sitch."
+Upon opening something they already own, the confused (and slightly angry) look on their face will quickly morph into shrieks of joy once you explain "the sitch."

 The Anti-Consumerism Ploy

 Whatever you do, keep in mind that Christmas morn' is not the time for pride — or price — to get in the way.
 Just be creative.
-Besides, if you've procrastinated this long this year, we'll go ahead and assume that you've dropped the ball in previous years, too and any of the above suggestions will be seen by the recipients as a step-up from your past failures.
+Besides, if you've procrastinated this long this year, we'll go ahead and assume that you've dropped the ball in previous years too, and any of the above suggestions will be seen by the recipients as a step-up from your past failures.

 Well, we're off to buy some colored paper and some crayons.
 Have a Merry Christmas and Happy Holidays of all shapes and sizes!